izabera/bgcmd/README.md

 ### why is this useful?  i could already type in a repl

-your ai tools could not.  now they can now drive almost any most repl, as long as they can run arbitrary shell commands.  for instance, claude code could not easily use the [rr](https://rr-project.org) debugger (rr is an interactive program but claude code would always wait for the whole session to time out or terminate) but now it easily can
+your ai tools could not.  now they can now drive almost any repl, as long as they can run arbitrary shell commands.  for instance, claude code could not easily use the [rr](https://rr-project.org) debugger (rr is an interactive program but claude code would always wait for the whole session to time out or terminate) but now it easily can